kintone-labs/kintone-ui-component/docs/document/docs/guides/attachment-customization.md

 }
 ```

-> This article was reviewed by Kintone and Google Chrome as of December, 2022.<br>
+> This article was reviewed by Kintone and Google Chrome as of February, 2023.<br>
-> In addition, the version of Kintone UI Component that is used for customizations is v1.8.0.
+> In addition, the version of Kintone UI Component that is used for customizations is v1.9.0.